Arindam-Student-BITS/OSSEAssignment3/README.md

 Currently I am working on Release 1.

+This website is currently not designed to be responsive and is best viewed in a large screen desktop.

 Release 1 will contain static pages.

 Release 2 will contain enhanced static pages with more menus.